Review Acquisition Guide For Law Firms

 Why is a Law Firm Review Important?

 When you sit back and think about it, the importance of a review for your law firm should be obvious.
-We live in a time where information is immediately available and more than 75% of Americans owns a smartphone (and most have their phone with them at all times).
-With this in our hands we have the ability to rapidly compare services, companies, and firms anytime we search for something.
+We live in a time when information is immediately available and more than 85% of Americans own a smartphone (and most have their phone with them at all times).
+With the World Wide Web at our fingertips, we have the power to rapidly compare services, companies, and firms anytime we search for something.

 And what is one of the first things looked at in a search for legal services?
 Reviews.

-According to Brightlocal’s Local Consumer Review Survey for 2018, 86% of consumers read reviews of local businesses and 57% of consumers stated they would only use a business if it has a 4 star or higher rating.
+According to Brightlocal’s Local Consumer Review Survey for 2023, 69% of consumers would feel positive about using a business with reviews describing positive experiences, and a high star rating could inspire 58% of people to feel positive about selecting a local business.
 While this survey was not focused solely on law firms, the information can be reasonably extrapolated to apply to a legal business as well.

-Here’s another reason your reviews are so important: 84% of people say they trust online reviews as much as a personal recommendation or referral.
-That is a huge number of people relying on the review of a stranger.
+Here’s another reason why acquiring more great reviews for your law practice is vital: 84% of people say they trust online reviews as much as a personal recommendation or referral.
+That is a huge number of people

-These numbers and the fact that most people rely on internet searches to find a law firm to work with means you cannot afford to ignore online reviews and how they can impact your business.
+These numbers and the fact that most people rely on internet searches to find a law firm to work with means online reviews are too beneficial for your law firm to ignore.

-Now that you (hopefully) understand why a review of your firm is so important, we’ll take a look at which review sites you should focus your efforts.
+Now that you (hopefully) understand why a review of your firm is so important, we’ll take a look at which review sites you should focus your efforts on.

 The Best Review Sites to Focus On